-- · Your doctor will work out the amount of medicine (the dose) that is right for your child.
-The dose will be shown on the medicine label. - Your doctor may recommend that you give a low dose of trihexyphenidyl to start with, and then increase the dose bit by bit.
+Your doctor will work out the amount of medicine (the dose) that is right for your child.
+The dose will be shown on the medicine label.
+Your doctor may suggest that your starts with a low dose.
+They may then increase the dose bit by bit over a few days or weeks.
 This helps your child to get used to the medicine.
 Your doctor will explain what to do.
+If you are not sure, check with your doctor, nurse or pharmacist.